 If you’re new to the coffee scene in modern times, understanding roasts can seem impossible.
 Between fancy “house” roasts to high-caffeine blonde roasts, the lines between traditional roasts and “specialty” roasts tend to blur.
 While there are three main categories of roasts, some within those categories are important to know.
 One of those is the French roast, which is quite popular in high-end coffee shops.
+French Roast coffee is very darkly roasted and has a smoky flavor.
 Let’s break down what a French Roast really is and what sets it apart from others in the same category:

 What is a French Roast?

 A French Roast is a type of dark roast that results in the darkest beans possible without burning them, achieving a smoky, bitter, caramel-forward taste with lots of oil and little to no acidity.
 French roast is often touted as one of the darkest of the dark roast category, roasted to the point of being burned.
 It takes an experienced roaster to make a good French Roast that doesn’t result in a burnt taste while successfully adding a smoky background.
 If a French Roast coffee tastes totally burnt, the beans were possibly burned or on a carafe burner for too long.

 While there are plenty of “specialty” and “house” roasts, which each have their own unique properties, there are three main roast categories that roasters follow:

 The light roast is the lightest roast of coffee with no oils on the beans when done roasting.
 It’s got a lot more caffeine than other roasts, little to no body, and high, bright acidity.
 Light roast coffee is great with pour-over and drip-brew methods, which help bring out the natural acidity of the roast.